aliev/co-dev/IMPLEMENT.md

 4) Review cycle
    - Ask me for code review.
+   - Ensure the step status is `review` while the code is under review; move it back to `pending` if rework is needed.
    - Propose a commit message (imperative, concise).
    - I may add edits or comments:
        • In code: `# HUMAN: ...`